WW1 commemorative album

 Included on the album are the following spoken word tracks:

-Also featured is a bugle that was played on the battlefields of Belgium and France, and can be heard here on the ‘Last Post’ fanfare.
+Also featured is a bugle played on the battlefields of Belgium and France, heard here on the ‘Last Post’ fanfare.
 The track Only Remembered from the stage version of War Horse was recorded especially for this album by the cast.

 Descendants of VC recipients

-Victor, is the Great Grandson of Arthur Henry Cross VC.
-Lance Corporal Cross received the VC on 25 March 1918 in Ervillers, France when he volunteered to make a reconnaissance of two machine-guns which had been captured by the enemy.
-Heading out alone into no-mans-land, he came across the enemy trench.
-Armed only with a revolver, Lance Corporal Cross forced seven of the enemy to surrender and subsequently marched them back to the British lines forcing them to carry the captured guns, tripods and ammunition.
-Handing over the prisoners, Lance Corporal Cross collected a team of soldiers to man the re-captured guns which he immediately brought into action, by destroying a heavy counter-attack by the enemy.
+Cross subsequently marched them back to British lines, forcing them to carry the captured guns, tripods and ammunition.
+After Handing over the prisoners, he collected a team of soldiers to man the re-captured guns that he brought back into action, destroying a heavy counter-attack by the enemy.

 "I don’t remember an awful lot about my Great Grandfather, but I do remember him telling about how he won his medal, he said: 'Look.
 They nicked my guns and I wanted them back.
 Simple’.”Victor, recalling his great grandfather’s account